-If you’re interested in joining our Bialystok team, take a look our current job offerings.
+If you’re interested in joining our Bialystok team, take a look at our current job offerings.
 We’re looking forward to hearing from you!

 I came to Spyrosoft through a recommendation from my and Konrad’s [Weiske] mutual friend.
 I learned about Spyrosoft at the initial stages of the company’s activity.
 At the time, Konrad was looking for a place to set up another office and needed someone to help him create and develop it.

-I had a meeting with Konrad and he told me about his vision of how he’d like Spyrosoft to look.
+I had a meeting with Konrad, and he told me about his vision of how he’d like Spyrosoft to look.
 I told him what Bialystok could offer in terms of IT specialists’ profiles.
-I think we convinced each other and that’s how my adventure with Spyrosoft began.
+I think we convinced each other, and that’s how my adventure with Spyrosoft began.

 Regarding my professional history – I completed my studies in management at Bialystok University of Technology.
 I also studied at the University of Southern Denmark, where I graduated in manufacturing engineering and management.
 Later, I went to Warsaw, where my adventure with the IT industry began.
 I joined Samsung as a Project Leader.
 There I made my first steps in IT and got to know the entire software development process.
 I worked on mobile projects that Samsung released to the European market.
-I also had the pleasure to go to HQ in South Korea, where I led really cool projects.
-We customised software for major players on the European market, such as Orange, T-Mobile, Vodafone, etc.
+I also had the pleasure of going to HQ in South Korea, where I led really cool projects.
+We customised software for major players in the European market, such as Orange, T-Mobile, Vodafone, etc.

 After Samsung, I focused a bit more on project management.
-I was a PM at one company in Warsaw, but after 3 years I returned to Bialystok.
+I was a PM at one company in Warsaw, but after 3 years, I returned to Bialystok.
 In the meantime, I graduated from the Warsaw School of Economics, where I studied project management.
 In Bialystok, I was employed at a software house, where I worked for almost 3 years.
-It was right after this adventure that I had a meeting with Konrad and I was employed at Spyrosoft, where I work to this day, that is for 5 years.
+It was right after this adventure that I had a meeting with Konrad, and I was employed at Spyrosoft, where I work to this day, that is, for 5 years.